YinHK-gameDev/unity-learn/art & graphics/shaders/README.md

 Another method is to reimport the model, in import settings click **Materials** tab and choose **「Use External Materials (Legacy)」** in Location field, then hit Apply button.

+### Unlit shader
+In Unity (and computer graphics in general), an Unlit Shader is a type of shader that does not respond to or interact with lighting in the scene.
+This means that unlit materials do not change based on lights, shadows, or reflections around them—they display at their defined color, brightness, and transparency levels regardless of the lighting setup.

 ### ref